trevorpfiz/lampstand/README.md

 ## References

-This repo originates from [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
-Feel free to check out the project if you are running into issues with running/deploying the starter.
+This repo originates from [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo) and [next-forge](https://github.com/haydenbleasel/next-forge).

 Thanks as well to the following:

-- [SEMA 2.0](https://sema.airi.net/) for fueling the original idea of this project.
+- [Logos](https://www.logos.com/) for fueling the original idea.

-- [next-fast-turbo](https://github.com/cording12/next-fast-turbo) for the learnings on how to bring FastAPI into the project.
+- [Unriddle](https://www.unriddle.ai/) for inspiring the design on the product.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>